Healthcare in Thailand

 Medical risks in Thailand

 Before flying to Thailand, it is advisable to consult your nearest travel clinic about which vaccines are recommended and to be sure you are vaccinated before departure.
-Do also be aware that there is a risk of malaria in some parts of Thailand, so consult your doctor to help you decide whether you wish to take malaria tablets, depending on the duration of your stay.
+Do also be aware that there is a risk of malaria in remote parts of Thailand, so consult your doctor to help you decide whether you wish to take malaria tablets, depending on if you will be trekking through the jungles.
 Other mosquito-related illnesses of which to be mindful are dengue fever and chikungunya, so whether you decide to forego malaria prophylaxis or not, then it is still advisable to apply repellent and sleep under a mosquito net or with the aircon on.

 Retiring in Thailand: mandatory insurance